Updated: 14th of June 2026 – Version 6.1.0

 § 9.9 D 🟠 Normal offense Political Movements

-Participation in or support for a prohibited group, with limited activity or influence.
+Participation in, support for, or recruitment to a prohibited group with limited activity or influence.

 § 9.9 E 🔴 Serious offense Political Movements